Want to catch a glimpse of the stars? You can rub shoulders with the rich and famous at these Los Angeles restaurants.

 6600 Sunset Boulevard, Los Angeles

-The menu of omelettes, pastas and salads won’t set any hearts racing, but if you’ve managed to secure a garden table behind the white-picket-fenced A-list haunt, you’re probably not paying too much attention to what’s on your plate.
+The menu of pastas, salads and fresh-from-the-grill dishes won’t set any hearts racing, but if you’ve managed to secure a garden table behind the white-picket-fenced A-list haunt, you’re probably not paying too much attention to what’s on your plate.
 The paparazzi are perpetually present outside this kitschy-cute, country cottage waiting to snap shots of Paris Hilton, Kylie Jenner, Steven Spielberg, Quentin Tarantino and anyone who’s anyone in LA.

 113 North Robertson Boulevard, Los Angeles

 Cookbook author and arbiter of unproven herbal remedies Gwyneth Paltrow has been spotted at Bestia, and if it’s good enough for Goop, it’s good enough for us.
 And Bestia’s not resting on its celebrity endorsement: the menu is seriously good.
-It’s an LA take on Italian with antipasti such as Lobster Crostino with pickled chillies and squid-ink aioli, and gnocchi with house-made buttermilk ricotta.
+It’s an LA take on Italian with antipasti such as a beef tartare crostino and peruvian scallop crudo.

 2121 7th Place, Los Angeles